 And it has.

-Given that to access the exact same content through Foxtel IQ/Foxtel GO or Foxtel Now will set you back $60 a month, the value feels real here.
-Granted you don't get access to 4K content (as you do with Foxtel IQ4), you can't record anything, and you don't get access to any of the non-sport content (as you do with Foxtel's Entertainment pack) but is that essential?
+To access the exact same content through Foxtel IQ/Foxtel GO or Foxtel Now will set you back $68 a month for the former, and $54 for the latter.
+As such, the value feels real here.
+Granted you don't get access to 4K content (as you do with Foxtel IQ4), you can't record anything, and you don't get access to any of the non-sport content (as you do with Foxtel's Entertainment pack), but is that essential to you?

 For the average Australian sports fans, Kayo's price is just about right.
-Perhaps too high for those interested in a single sport, but for multi-sport aficionados, it's better than getting multiple standalone dedicated apps from each sporting organisation (like NBA League Pass or NFL Game Pass).
+Perhaps too high for those interested in a single sport, but for multi-sport aficionados, it's better than getting a number of standalone dedicated apps from each sporting organisation (like NBA League Pass or NFL Game Pass).

 The pros and cons of Kayo